|

 The Quality Model

-The Quality Model is a strategy for commercial success that rests
+The Quality Model is a comprehensive approach for conducting commerce

-on the idea that businesses succeed to the degree that they satisfy their customers’
+succeed to the degree that they satisfy their customers’ real requirements

-real requirements and continuously improve in achieving this result.
-Methods
+and continuously improve in achieving this result.
+Methods and approaches such

-and approaches such as Statistical Process Control [SPC] and Statistical Quality
+as Statistical Process Control [SPC] and Statistical Quality Control [SQC];

-Control [SQC]; Quality Planning, Implementation, and Improvement (Juran Trilogy);
+Quality Planning, Implementation, and Improvement (Juran Trilogy); Total Quality

-Total Quality Management [TQM], Lean, and Six Sigma™ are rooted in the
+Management [TQM], Lean, and Six Sigma™ are rooted in the Quality Model.

-share a core set of principles that, when applied, achieve Quality’s goal
+they build on and serve a core set of principles that, when applied, achieve

-and lead a company to high performance.
-These principles are the foundations
+Quality’s goal and lead a company to high performance.
+Four key principles

 1. |